 The Pennsylvania Striped Bass Association is an all-volunteer non-profit organization which traditionally has funded all its activities through its membership dues, donations, and fundraisers.
 All work done for the benefit of the lake and the Pennsylvania Striped Bass Association (PSBA) hatchery has been accomplished through volunteer labor.
 Our past efforts included raising funds for the purchase of striped bass fingerlings to stock in Raystown Lake for the benefit of the general public.
 However, changes in the fish farming industry have now made it impossible in some years to purchase striped bass fingerlings and the cost of these fingerlings has skyrocketed.
 Fish farmers desire hybrid striped bass for their operations so firms spawning striped bass have switched over to producing hybrids instead of the pure-strain striped bass we are required to stock in Raystown Lake.
-Our difficulty in obtaining fingerlings for stocking to help keep Raystown Lake as the premier striped bass fishery in the Northeast led our members to spend considerable time and effort in building a hatchery to spawn striped bass taken from the lake.
-Our hatchery has become a Cooperative Nursery with the Pennsylvania Fish and Boat Commission.
-We were grateful to receive grants from the USACE, the Friends of Raystown Lake, and the Huntington Visitors Bureau to help expand our hatchery.
+Our difficulty in obtaining fingerlings for stocking to help keep Raystown Lake as the premier striped bass fishery in the Northeast led our members to spend considerable time and effort in building a hatchery to spawn striped bass taken from the ISACE, the Friends of Raystown Lake, and the Huntington Visitors Bureau to help expand our hatchery.
 We are also grateful that the USACE has leased a building to us for our hatchery operation.
 We believe our efforts are critical to maintain and support the striped bass fishery and the economic benefits that accrue to community businesses by the large number of anglers that come to fish the lake.
-The following pages show some of the activities the PA Striped Bass Association does as our members "Give back to Raystown Lake."
-Also included are several pages of photos of the hatchery that we have built and operate in our efforts to continue to stock striped bass in the lake for the benefit of the general public.
-We are pleased to be part of a private, state, and f
+The following pages show some of the activities the PA Striped Bass Association does as our members "Give back to Raystown Lake," Also included are several pages of photos of the hatchery that we have built and operate in our efforts to continue to stock striped bass in the lake for the benefit of the general public.
+We are pleased to be part of a private, state, and federal partnership in our efforts to help maintain a quality fishery at Raystown Lake.